ComedicChimera/chai-lang.dev/static/html/spec.md

     int   // 32 bit, signed integral type long  // 64 bit, signed integral type

 All integral types have absolute sizes that do not vary by platform.
+All integral types are represented with two's complement arithmetic.
 Moreover, each integral type has an unsigned variant that can be designated with the prefix `u`.

     whirlwind
     ushort // 16 bit, unsigned integral type